-We are a clinical-stage biotechnology company that discovers and develops Anticalin-based drugs to target validated disease pathways in unique and transformative ways.
-Proprietary to us, Anticalin proteins are a novel class of therapeutics validated in the clinic and through partnerships with leading pharmaceutical companies.
-In particular, we have alliances with AstraZeneca and Genentech to treat respiratory diseases and with Servier, Seagen, and Boston Pharmaceuticals in IO.
-Our discovery and development programs are in varying stages and include:
+We have historically been a clinical-stage biotechnology company that discovers and develops Anticalin-based drugs to target validated disease pathways in unique and transformative ways.
+Proprietary to us, Anticalin proteins are a novel class of therapeutics validated in the clinic and through partnerships with leading pharmaceutical companies, including Servier, Seagen, and Boston Pharmaceuticals in IO.